What we do

 Funded by 5% Initiative led by Expertise France, PULSE comprehends a 3-year long initiative encompassing research, community capacity strengthening and advocacy effort that aims to improve the lives of young gay and bisexual men and other young men who have sex with men (YMSM).
 Five countries of Greater Mekong are selected in the pilot phase of the project: Cambodia, Lao PDR, Myanmar, Thailand and Vietnam.

 PULSE will generate the strategic region-wide epidemiological and behavioural data on YMSM from each country and convert them into fact-driven and evidence-based advocacy products to aid the countries’ National AIDS Programmes and other Global Fund-funded interventions.
-The survey is expected to be launched in November 2017, and preliminary findings are envisioned to be achieved in January 2018.
+The survey is expected to be launched in February 2018, with preliminary findings from the first survey round in April-May 2018.
 Simultaneously with the operational research activities, the initiative will also build the capacity of the community organisations leading the research and the advocacy efforts.

 Together with the Faculty of Social Science and Humanities, Mahidol University of Thailand, as the project’s research institution partner, PULSE’s country community partners comprise of Bandanh Chaktomuk (BC) of Cambodia, Myanmar Youth Stars (MYS), Lao Positive Health Association (LaoPHA), Rainbow Sky Association of Thailand (RSAT), Vietnam Network of MSM and Transgender (VN-MSMTG).
 Click the map below to learn more about the community partners.